kiranprakash154/FileSystem/README.md

 2. write string to a Text File.<br /><br />

 ######User cannot,<br />
-1. move, or delete any entities in/from a zipFile.<br />
+1. move or delete any entities in/from a zipFile.<br />
 2. set/update size of an entity.<br /><br />

 ######FILESYSTEM STRUCTURE: <br />